survivejs/maintenance-book/manuscript/code-quality/05-dependencies.md

 * [Renovate](https://www.npmjs.com/package/renovate) is an open source alternative to Greenkeeper.
 [Read Renovate interview](https://survivejs.com/blog/renovate-interview/) to learn more about the tool.
 * [David](https://david-dm.org/) gives you a *README* badge that will show status of your dependencies.

-T> `npm ls`, and more specifically `npm ls <package name>`, allow you to figure out which versions you have installed. `npm ls -g` performs a similar lookup against the globally installed packages.
+T> `npm ls` and `npm ls <package name>` allow you to figure out which versions you have installed. `npm ls -g` performs a similar lookup against the globally installed packages.

 ## Conclusion